bechardj/lc-tool/README.md

 # Lyrasis Document Capture
 Video Setup:
 https://youtu.be/E372bsYnbxc

 ## Installation
 ### Prerequisites
 #### Java
 This application requires Java 8 or newer to run.
 You can get an installer for the OpenJDK from [here](https://adoptopenjdk.net).

 #### Web Browser
-Functionality is primarily tested under Google Chrome and Safari.
+Functionality is primarily tested under Google Chrome and Safari on macOS.
 You should make sure you are on a recent web browser for best results.
+The behavior of some key-bindings are not extensively tested on Windows.

 ### Setting up
 Download the latest lyrasis-x.y.z.zip release from GitHub.
 This should be visible in the "Release" section on the right of this page.
 Extract it somewhere convenient.